Exabel/api/exabel/api/data/doc/relationships.rst

     Content-Type: application/json; charset=utf-8

     {
-      "name": "relationshipTypes/exabel.HAS_BRAND",
+      "name": "relationshipTypes/HAS_BRAND",
-      "description": "Denotes a company that owns a brand" }
+      "description": "Denotes a company that owns a brand", "readOnly": true,
+      "properties": {}
+    }